-In addition, our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/ anti-competition, anti-corruption, information protection, firm's and Partner's taxes, sanctions laws, internal audit and insider trading.
+In addition, our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/ anticompetition, anti-corruption, information protection, firm's and Partner's taxes, sanctions laws, internal audit and insider trading.
 We take compliance with these ethical requirements seriously and strive to embrace the spirit and not just the letter of those requirements.
 All Partners and staff undertake regular mandatory training and assessments, as well as submitting annual compliance confirmations, as part of the system to support appropriate understanding of the ethical requirements under which we operate.
 Partners and staff uphold and comply with the standards developed by the PwC Network and leadership of the firm monitors compliance with these obligations.

-PwC Cyprus has adopted the PwC Network Standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our Partners and other professionals; behaviours that will enable us to earn the trust that we seek.
+Our firm has adopted the PwC Network Standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our Partners and staff; behaviours that will enable us to earn the trust that we seek.
 Because of the wide variety of situations that our professionals may face, our standards provide guidance under a broad range of circumstances, but all with a common goal- to do the right thing.
 Our values underpin our Code of Conduct which is our frame of reference for the decisions we make every day.
 It's how we do business.
-The PwC culture thrives supported by a framework of internal and external expectations and requirements.